tension63/Txt2GB/README.md

 # Txt2GB
- Chinese Text to GB Code Converter
+ Chinese Text to GB2312 Code Converter in Delphi